searchdaimon/enterprise-search/README.md

 ### Building on non ESs ###
 The ES uses many 3-party libraries for data conversion and connecting to data sources.
 This makes it hard to build on arbitrary systems.
 For this first release we have decided to only support building of the source code on an existing ES installation.
 The easiest is to get a virtual machine version running and use the exiting rpms to setup your development environment.

 As our software become more wide spread we plan to add support for other *nix environments also.
 The first step will probably be to start using a new CentOS version that has a life cycle of 10 years as the underlying operating system.
-Then slowly move to a user space software only version.
+Then slowly move to a user-space software only version.

 ### Develop crawlers ###
 Crawlers should be developing as plugins so there part of the system can be changed without interfering.
 The preferred whey is to use Perl as described in the “Creating your own data connector” section of the ES manual http://www.searchdaimon.com/documentation/ .